How do I apply for admission?

 What if I have questions regarding my online course?

 You should first communicate with the course instructor via email or through Blackboard.
-If the instructor does not respond in a timely manner, please contact Dr. Greg Seay, Dean of Graduate Programs, by email at GSeay@peru.edu or by calling the Graduate Programs Office at 402-872-2314.
+If the instructor does not respond in a timely manner, please contact our Graduate Programs Office, by email at GraduatePrograms@peru.edu or by calling the Graduate Programs Office at 402-872-2314.

 Who do I contact about my bill?

 Who do I contact to order textbooks?

 To order books, visit the Online bookstore’s website.
 Please order textbooks several weeks ahead of time to avoid possible delays which may effectively hinder your ability to complete coursework.
 Peru State College will not be responsible if you order your textbooks other than from the Online Bookstore (re: wrong edition, etc.).

 When will my grades be posted?